robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 - My book review and highlights are contained in Notion (they can be viewed [here](https://robertreads.notion.site/)).
 - I then copy the key highlights into a Source note.
 - I extract “known” concepts into Atoms and crystallised pieces of insight into Molecules.
-- I look through other notes of the same Topic (using the local graph) to find potential connections.
+- I look through other notes from the same Topic (using the local graph) to find potential connections.

 ### Textbooks and online courses